maxviazov/Spring-Frameworks-/MergedAnnotation-API-internals.md

 One specifically worth mentioning is that the array passed to the `AnnotationsProcessor` callback can contain `null` elements.
 This was done as a performance optimization so that we don't need to copy the array simply to remove `null` elements.

-Another interesting aspect of the `Scanner` is that it the processor can trigger an early exit.
+Another interesting aspect of the `Scanner` is that an `AnnotationsProcessor` can trigger an early exit.
 This is another performance tweak that prevents the need to scan a full class hierarchy if a result has already been found.

-Since the `AnnotationsProcessor` is a package-private class, neither of these quirks are exposed to the end user.
+Since the `AnnotationsScanner` is a package-private class, neither of these quirks are exposed to the end user.

 ## `TypeMappedAnnotation`